 6. They can harm the brain

 In young people, the use of nicotine can impact the reward system in the brain.
-In time, this can make the use of other drugs, such as cocaine, more pleasurable, according to the National Institute on Drug Abuse (NIDA).
+In time, this can make the use of other drugs, such as cocaine, more pleasurable, according to the

 In addition, nicotine use can affect areas of a young person’s brain that are responsible for attention and learning.